wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 13 And suddenly the waters were in an uproar ; and the bellowing noises sounded along the lake.

-14 Moreover, the chief force of the ship ? of the king was put against the vessel in which Perry was ;
+14 Moreover, the chief force of the ships of the king was put against the vessel in which Perry was ;

 15 And the vessel was called the Lawrence, after a brave man, whose dying words waved upon her aloft :